 in cases where property is transferred for less than adequate and full consideration in money or money’s worth.

-Note that this definition focuses on whether the property was transferred for adequate and full consideration in money or the equivalent of money, rather than turning on whether the transferor intended to make a gift.
-This is because Congress did not want to force the IRS to have to prove something as intangible and subjective as the state of mind of the transferor.
+Note that this definition focuses on whether the property was transferred for adequate and full consideration in money or the equivalent of money, rather than on whether the transferor intended to make a gift.
+This is because Congress did not want the IRS to have to prove something as intangible and subjective as the state of mind of the transferor.
 This does not negate the importance of donative intent, but, instead of probing the transferor’s actual state of mind, an examination is made of the objective facts of the transfer and the circumstances in which it was made.

-Certain factors are examined by courts to determine if there was the “intent” to make a gift:
+Certain factors are considered by courts to determine if there was the “intent” to make a gift:

 (1) Was the donor competent to make a gift?